soilstack/react_diffuse/README.md

 # react_diffuse

-###Reaction-Diffusion Experimentation
+### Reaction-Diffusion Experimentation

 Gray-Scott simulator.
-In the gallery, I have simulated examples of all of Pearson's categories.
-Karl Sims found some more esoteric ones, which weren't immediately reproducible.
+In the gallery, I have [simulated examples](https://github.com/soilstack/react_diffuse/tree/master/gallery) of all of [Pearson's categories](http://mrob.com/pub/comp/xmorphia/pearson-classes.html).
+Robert Munafo found some more esoteric ones, which weren't immediately reproducible.
 Maybe I'll mess with them later.

 * `universal.py` is the simulator engine